• Skip to primary navigation

 Instructions

-• Heat 2 tbs olive oil in a dutch oven over medium heat.
+• Heat 1 tablespoon of olive oil in a Dutch oven over medium heat.

 • Add lamb and sear each side for 1-2 minutes until browned.
 Remove from pan.

-• Add onion, carrot and celery and cook for 3-5 mins until soft.
-Add a dash more olive oil if it's sticking.
+• Add the remaining 1 tablespoon of oil, then add the onion, carrot and celery and cook for 3-5 mins until soft.

 • Add garlic, and fennel and cook a further 3 minutes.